-A: No. All air carrier employees are subject to TSA screening practices conducted within sterile areas, which include roving screening teams, random gate screening, and questioning by Behavioral Detection Officers (BDOs).
+A: No. All air carrier employees are subject to TSA screening practices conducted within sterile areas, which include roving screening teams and/or random gate screening.
 KCM® does not exempt a crewmember from complying with these additional screening techniques.

 Q: What should I do if the TSA cannot validate my identity and employment status at the KCM® access point?

 A: If the TSA cannot confirm your identity or current employment status at the KCM® access point, you will be directed to the passenger-screening checkpoint in order to access the sterile area.
 Please follow TSA instructions and do not attempt to resolve the issue with transportation security officers, as they are unable to rectify system failures or denials.
 A KCM® denial could result from a database error that is nonspecific to you, or it might involve a miscommunication with your air carrier.
 If you believe that a KCM® denial occurred relative to your employment status, please enter the sterile area as directed via the passenger-screening checkpoint and, when time permits, ask your airline supervisor for assistance in rectifying the situation with your carrier.

 Q: Can a crewmember individually join KCM® if their airline does not participate in the program?

 A: No. The KCM® system uses a secure connection to communicate with the participating airline’s crewmember database to determine the eligibility and employment status of the crewmember.

 Q: How is the KCM® barcode card used?

 A: The KCM® barcode card is used to expedite the crewmember verification process at the KCM® access points.

 Q: What if I have not received a KCM® barcode card from my participating airline?